Timeglider Closure FAQs

 - It's not possible to import the images from your Timeglider timeline into your new Preceden timeline.
 To do that, you'll need to re-add the images to the events in Preceden after you've imported the CSV.

 - Preceden has a maximum event limit of 1,000 events per timeline, though timelines get noticeable slow to work with after 400-500 events.
-If you have a Timeglider timeline with more events than this, I'd recommend splitting up the CSV and importing them to several smaller timelines.
+If you have a Timeglider timeline with more events than this, we would recommend splitting up the CSV and importing them to several smaller timelines.
 See the "Spreadsheet Wrangling" section of this support doc for an idea of how to do this.

 - Free accounts on Preceden are limited to 1 timeline with 10 events which will cover the majority of Timeglider users.
 For power users who need to import multiple timelines from Timeglider or ones with 11+ events, you'll need a premium account on Preceden.